PashaSmurf/aws-developer-iba-course/course-flow/practise.md

 #### Deploy a static website using S3

-Create 2 pages: simple html page + error page for your website Add route53 record for your bucket and test your website via record.
+* Create 2 pages: simple html page + error page for your website
+* Add route53 record for your bucket and test your website via record.
-Add js script of html snippet from another bucket and configure fetch from another s3 bucket.
+* Add js script of html snippet from another bucket and configure fetch from another s3 bucket.
 Setup right CORS.

 #### Setup lifecycle policy for s3 bucket files

-Setup a lifecycle policies for different.
+* Set up a lifecycle policies for different.
-One file from Standard to OneZone-IA
+* One file from Standard to OneZone-IA
-Another one from Standard to Standard-IA
+* Another one from Standard to Standard-IA

 #### S3 Encryption: Setup s3 server side encryption